d3plus/d3plus-geomap/README.md

 <a name="Geomap.topojson" href="#Geomap.topojson">#</a> Geomap.**topojson**(*data*, [*formatter*]) [<>](https://github.com/d3plus/d3plus-geomap/blob/master/src/Geomap.js#L715)

-Sets the topojson to be used for drawing geographical paths.
+The topojson to be used for drawing geographical paths.
 The value passed should either be a valid Topojson *Object* or a *String* representing a filepath or URL to be loaded.

 Additionally, a custom formatting function can be passed as a second argument to this method.
 This custom function will be passed the data that has been loaded, as long as there are no errors.
 This function should return the final Topojson *Obejct*.

-If *data* is not specified, this method returns the current Topojson *Object*, which by default is `null`.

 This is a static method of [<code>Geomap</code>](#Geomap), and is chainable with other methods of this Class.